Jahed Ahmed

 Sign-in with Big Tech

 I've been looking into adding more sign-in providers to FrontierNav.
 Previously FrontierNav supported Facebook, Twitter and a few others.
 As policies changed, only Google, GitHub and Email now remain.
 Most visitors use Google.
 I'm sure it's the most convenient of any other sign-in provider.
-Google logins are used for Chrome afterall, and Chrome is the most popular browser.
+Google logins are used for Chrome, Gmail, and YouTube afterall.

 I felt this situation was a bit unfair for anyone not using Google.
 There are a large number of people who use their default browsers: Edge and Safari.
 Both browsers are well integrated into their operating systems.
 Why not support them too?

 Under the hood, FrontierNav uses Firebase Authentication.
 "Sign-in with Google" is already setup and adding additional providers is straight forward.
-It's a matter of creating a developer account, copy some API keys, paste them in, add a button, and it's done.
+It's a matter of creating a developer account, copying some API keys, pasting them in, adding a button, and it's done.
 Or so I thought.

 Sign-in with Microsoft